 These instructions assume the software will run on a Raspberry Pi computer in conjunction with OctoPrint.
-It is recommended that a Raspberry Pi 2 or Raspberry Pi 3 computer be used as the host machine (see the FAQ for other machines).
+It is recommended that a Raspberry Pi 2, 3, or 4 computer be used as the host machine (see the FAQ for other machines).

 Prepping an OS image

 Start by installing OctoPi on the Raspberry Pi computer.
 Use OctoPi v0.16.0 or later - see the octopi releases for release information.
 One should verify that OctoPi boots and that the OctoPrint web server works.
 After connecting to the OctoPrint web page, follow the prompt to upgrade OctoPrint to v1.3.12 or later.